Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 Although this model is very promising and replicates well the experimental data reported by \cite{hedgeland2005anomalous}, it also predicts an inverse dependency of the atom's cross section with the solid angle of the beam.
 This means that the cross section would decrease for bigger skimmers (that are known to produce broader beams).
-Unfortunately, measurements published by Salvador et al. in 2018 show that larger, equally streamlined, skimmers actually produce more interference than small skimmers - as predicted by the Knudsen number \cite{palau2018center}.
-These new measurements can not be explained by Hedgelands valuable attempt.
-Thus, it seems that researchers are still left with no other option besides modelling the full interference of the beam with the skimmer if they want to obtain precise predictions of the skimmer effect.
-See \cite{palau2018center} for a full data set and discussion on centre-line intensities.
+However measurements published in 2018~\cite{palau2018center} show that larger, equally streamlined, skimmers actually produce more interference than small skimmers - as predicted by the Knudsen number \cite{palau2018center}.
+These new measurements cannot be explained by Hedgeland et al.'s model.
+Thus, it seems that researchers are still left with no other option than to model the full interference of the beam with the skimmer if they want to obtain precise predictions of the skimmer effect.